Jeremy-Knudsen/Illustrator/README.md

 ## Contributors

-Please share the things that you think would benefit the creative community and if I will gladly add you to this list of contributors:
+Please share the things that you think would benefit the creative community and I'll gladly add you to this list of contributors:

 John Wundes ( john@wundes.com )
   - copyToMultipleObjects.js